 - The Disability Information Helpline is available for people with disability who need help because of coronavirus (COVID-19).
 The Helpline can help families, carers, support workers and services, providing information, and referring people to advocacy, counselling and other supports.
 The Helpline is free, private and fact-checked.
 Call 1800 643 787.

 - My Aged Care is the Australian Government start point on your aged care journey.
 Find information about help around the house or aged care homes as well as current heath alerts and information for older Australians.

 - The Older Persons Advocacy Network (OPAN) organisations offer free aged care advocacy services that are independent and confidential.
 Visit their website or call 1800 237 981 (6am to 10pm, 7 days a week).

 - Headspace Campbelltown is still providing mental health support to young people within the Macarthur region.
-Whilst they are not currently operating out of Oran Park Library, they are available remotely and in a limited capacity from the Headspace Campbelltown Centre.
+They are available at the Oran Park Library, remotely or from the Headspace Campbelltown Centre.
 To find out more information or to arrange an appointment, please call Headspace Campbelltown on 4627 9089.

 - Kids Help Line caters for children and young people up to 25 years as well as their parents and carers.
 Call 1800 55 1800.

 - Mission Australia provide an holistic AOD treatment and support service that aims to provide long term solutions to AOD issues for young people 12 –24 years old living in the Camden and greater Macarthur region.
 This service, like many of the other Mission Australia services, is now taking place via Skype or over the phone.
 For more information or to refer someone, please contact Bryson Crick on Crickb@missionaustralia.com.au or 0490 077 812.

 - Family Connect and Support brings together families, support services and community resources so that our children and young people are safe and well.